• Skip to primary navigation

 10. Water Test / Initial Test Run

-This is a recommended step to get you a feel for how the instant pot works and makes sure your pot is functioning as expected.
+This is a recommended step to get you a feel for how the instant pot works and make sure your pot is functioning as expected.
 It only takes 15 minutes, so I recommend to do it.
-Check the manual for details.
+Here is my post about how to do the water test.

 If you have already started cooking and your food is cooking as expected, then don't worry about it.